ashbuilds/payload-ai/README.md

 Payload AI can read provider credentials in two ways:

 1. Environment variables.
-2. Plugin config, useful for multi-tenant apps, external secret managers, or tests.
+2. Plugin config, useful when credentials are resolved before Payload starts, such as per-instance multi-tenant setups, external secret managers, or tests.

 #### Option A: Environment Variables